 How much lean mass do people typically lose on GLP-1?

 In published trials of semaglutide and tirzepatide, lean mass commonly accounts for a meaningful share of total weight lost, in some analyses up to roughly 40 percent without any intervention.
 The number varies by age, sex, training history, and protein intake.
-Older adults and sedentary people tend to lose a larger share as lean mass; younger adults who train and eat enough protein hold on to most of theirs.
-The trial averages do not have to be your story.
-Hitting 1.2 to 1.6 grams of protein per kilogram per day, paired with two to four resistance sessions a week, drops the lean-mass share substantially.
-A DEXA scan every 3 to 6 months is the only way to know which side of the average you are on.
+Older and sedentary people tend to lose a larger share as lean mass; younger adults who train and eat enough protein hold on to most of theirs.
+Trial averages do not have to be your story.
+Aiming for 1.2 to 1.6 grams of protein per kilogram per day, paired with two to four resistance sessions a week, is associated with a smaller lean-mass share in the research.
+A DEXA scan every 3 to 6 months is one way to see which side of the average you are on.
+This is general information, not medical advice.

 Phaze Guides

-Read the full guide on DEXA body composition for GLP-1
+Read the full guide on DEXA and body composition for GLP-1

-What DEXA measures, how often to scan, and how to protect lean mass and bone while you lose weight.
+What DEXA measures, how often to scan, and the habits that help protect lean mass while you lose weight.

 Related questions